top of page

 Higher probability of continuing into the future since only businesses pay into program

-Extremely high corporate tax rate to pay the extra $1+ trillion amount (may be impracticable)
+High corporate tax rate to pay the extra $650 billion (may be impractical)

 bottom of page